 6. Methods of Compliance.
-An explanation of the use and limitations of methods that will prevent or reduce exposure including appropriate engineering controls, administrative or work practice controls and personal protective equipment;

-7. Decontamination and Disposal.
+An explanation of the use and limitations of methods that will prevent or reduce exposure including appropriate engineering controls, administrative or work practice controls and personal protective equipment; 7.
+Decontamination and Disposal.
+Information on the types, proper v.
+Decontamination and Disposal.
 Information on the types, proper use, location, removal, handling, decontamination and disposal of personal protective equipment;